spdk/spdk/doc/vagrant.md

 vagrant plugin install vagrant-proxyconf
 ~~~

+In case you want use kvm/libvirt you should also install `vagrant-libvirt`

 # VM Configuration {#vagrant_config}

 This vagrant environment creates a VM based on environment variables found in `env.sh`.